How to Factory Reset macOS Sierra?

-Before we start: After factory resetting macOS Sierra, you can use Mac disk wipe software - such as Donemax Data Eraser for Mac to wipe free disk space of the internal disk, permanently erasing all deleted/erased/lost data, ensure your private data is lost for good and cannot be recovered by any method.
+Before we start: After you factory reset macOS Sierra, you can use Mac disk wipe software.
+An example is Donemax Data Eraser for Mac.
+This software wipes the free disk space on your internal disk.
+It permanently erases all deleted, erased, or lost data.
+This ensures your private data is gone for good and cannot be recovered.

 PAGE CONTENT:

 If you're experiencing performance issues with your Mac or planning to sell it, a factory reset may be just what you need.
 This process restores your Mac to its original settings, erasing all your personal data and installed applications.
-In this article, we'll walk you through the steps to factory reset macOS Sierra, ensuring that you can do it safely and effectively.
+In this article, we will show you how to factory reset macOS Sierra.
+In this way, you can do it safely and effectively.

-A factory reset is essentially a way to erase your Mac and return it to the state it was in when you first purchased it.
+A factory reset is a way to erase your Mac.
+It returns your Mac to the state it was in when you first bought it.
 This process can help resolve persistent performance issues, remove unnecessary clutter, or prepare the device for a new user.
-Whether you're upgrading to a new Mac, troubleshooting a stubborn problem, or simply wanting a fresh start, knowing how to factory reset macOS Sierra is crucial.
+If you are getting a new Mac, you might want to reset it.
+If you have a tough problem, a factory reset can help.
+A fresh start can also be beneficial.
+Knowing how to factory reset macOS Sierra is important.

 Prepare for the Factory Reset on macOS Sierra